Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Eye drops 0.5%.

-Prednisolone ointment contains 0.05 g of the active substance, soft white paraffin, glycerin, stearic acid, methyl and propyl parahydroxybenzoate, Cremophor A25 and A6, purified water.
+Prednisolone ointment contains 0.05 g of active substance, soft white paraffin, glycerin, stearic acid, methyl and propyl parahydroxybenzoate, Cremophor A25 and A6, purified water.

 Pharmacological properties